jasp-stats/jasp-desktop/Resources/Help/analyses/equivalencepairedsamplesttest.md

 Equivalence Paired Samples T-Test
 ==========================

-The equivalence paired samples t-test allows the user to test the null hypothesis that the effect size of the population mean of the difference between paired observations falls inside an interval (i.e., equivalence region).
-The procedure follows the two-one-sided test (TOST).
+The equivalence paired samples t-test allows the user to test the null hypothesis that the effect size of the population mean of the difference between paired observations falls inside an interval, i.e., equivalence region.
+The procedure follows the two-one-sided tests (TOST).

 ### Assumptions
 - The difference score is continuous.